 Apple recommends that developers sharply limit the amount of time people will spend with an app on the Watch (I’ve heard anywhere from 10 to 30 seconds, but not more).
-The point is to do what the Watch will do best – short burst of information, reminders, interaction with others, etc.
+The point is to do what the Watch does best – a short burst of information, reminders, interaction with others, etc.

 Context is King

-The critical piece here – and the only way to effectively design within these parameters – is to make the device context aware.
+The critical piece here – and the only way to effectively design within these parameters – is to make the device context-aware.
 When the device “knows” where you are – and to some degree knows what your needs are – it will be much more effective than you using it to retrieve information.
-It needs to push information to you, not any information, but what what you need in a specific setting.
+It needs to push data to you, not any information, but what you need in a specific setting.
 Yes, push rather than pull – but relevant push.

-I doubt we’ll get here with the first version, but with the growing Internet of Things you can see down the road how the Wearable on your wrist will automatically pulling up a grocery list as you walk into a store, wake up devices in your home as you return from work, and connect with others when you arrive at your office, college, and more.
+I doubt we’ll get here with the first version.
+Still, with the growing Internet of Things, you can see down the road how the Wearable on your wrist will automatically pulling up a grocery list as you walk into a store, wake up devices in your home as you return from work, and connect with others when you arrive at your office, college, and more.
 Here the Watch will come into its own, a powerful tool that will come to know you and work with you.

 But we have some distance to go.
 Right now, Uber has problems with just basic GPS, often putting me on the wrong side of the street for the car I’m trying to hail.
-Location has to be incredibly precise, and relevant to your needs.
+The location has to be incredibly precise and relevant to your needs.
 Not to mention, we have to work out all the variables required to power the continuous flow of data that will drive our daily lives.
 We’ll have to see how the Apple Watch addresses these challenges.